Are Your Job Descriptions the Reason You’re Not Getting Resumes From Top Marketing Professionals?

 Job Descriptions Must Be Searchable

 A job posting that lists 20 must-have minimum requirements will cause talented people to self-select out of the process.
-A hefty list of must-haves will also imply you are paying a significant salary, which may or may not be true.
+A hefty list of must-haves also implies you are paying a significant salary, which may or may not be true.
 Sit down with the supervisor of the position and talk about four or five of the most important qualifications and skills a candidate must have in order to succeed.
 Be realistic and don’t ask for more than you can find in the market.
 Make sure that the list aligns with your expectations of the chosen candidate and sets realistic expectations for potential applicants.

 Include Statement of Impact